 Big contrast to Oslo (Capital of Norway) that only contain 647 676 persons.

 La Boca the colorful neighborhood is one of the things to do in Buenos Aires.
 Take pictures of the famous houses and then leave the place before dark.
 The area is beautiful with all the colorful buildings and the funny design, but still dangerous by nights for tourists.

-To be honest there are not so much more to see then only the lovely colorful houses and buy some expansive postcards.
-Or there are some people dancing tango, if you want to get a real introduction to the dance of Tango, I would recommend the theater at Palermo Hollywood for a Tango show or take Tango lessons.
-La Boca itself is for free and that is convenient for travelers on a budget.
+To be honest, the only thing you do more or less in La Boca is to see the colorful houses and buy some expansive postcards.
+Or some people are dancing the tango; if you want to get a real introduction to the dance of Tango, I would recommend the theater at Palermo Hollywood for a Tango show or take Tango lessons.
+La Boca itself is for free, and that is convenient for travelers on a budget.